2004:

 (the first Mickey cartoon to be shown at the Music Hall).

-Also the first official Mickey cartoon in Technicolor, it is directed by
+Also the first official Mickey cartoon in Technicolor, it is directed by Wilfred

-and features the animation of such famous names in Disney history as Les
+features the animation of such famous names in Disney history as Les

-later regard The Band Concert as the most perfect animated short ever made.)
-In The Band Concert, Mickey
+later regard The Band Concert as the most perfect animated short ever

-leads his ensemble through a rendition of "The William Tell Overture" while Donald Duck and a passing
+made.)
+In The Band Concert, Mickey leads his ensemble through a rendition of "The William Tell Overture"

-tornado interrupt!
-(The Band Concert will later be the major theme for the attraction, Silly Symphony Swings at Disney's California Adventure.)
+while Donald Duck and a passing tornado interrupt!
+(The Band Concert will later be the major theme for the

 1940:

-Disney's second animated feature Pinocchio (which premiered in early February) is generally released in the U.S. Unlike Snow White, it will initially not be a financial success and its release in Europe and Asia will be delayed because of World War II.
+will not initially be a financial success and its release in Europe and Asia will be delayed

 1955: